• Oxbridge Law 24/25 Entry

 Welcome to our popular Personal Statement series where we present a successful Personal Statement, and our Oxbridge Tutors provide their feedback on it.

-Today, we are looking through a Mathematics and Physics applicant’s Personal Statement that helped secure a place at Cambridge University.
-The Mathematics and Physics Course at Cambridge offers the opportunity to study a wide range of subjects: everything from abstract logic to black holes.
+Today, we are looking through a Physics applicant’s Personal Statement that helped secure a place at Oxford University.
+The Physics Course at Oxford is concerned with the study of the universe from the smallest to the largest scale.

-Read on to see how this strong Personal Statement addresses both maths and physics to showcase a high level of their ability.
+Read on to see how this strong Personal Statement covers such a broad range of intricate topics.

 SUCCESSFUL?